 “While they don't have to be 100% normal to return, if your child just seems ‘not themselves,’ trust your parental instincts and have them stay home an extra day,” Lauer says.

 Kids with the flu are most contagious around the time their symptoms start, plus 5 to 7 days after that.
 With that in mind, wait a week to schedule a play date.
 If your child has a condition that makes their immune system weak, they may need even longer to fully recover.

 Cold symptoms show up 1 to 3 days after your child has picked up the germs.
 Those first few days of a runny nose, coughing, and sneezing are when they’re most likely to get others sick.
 But you’ll still want to keep them away from friends for 4-5 days after that.

 In fact, they will be contagious as long as their cold symptoms last -- which could be up to 3 weeks.
 Because of that, be careful letting them around babies and very young kids.
 The virus that caused them cold could make an infant severely ill.

 “Most kids and teens want to go back sooner than they should,” says Danelle Fisher, MD, chairwoman of pediatrics at Providence Saint John’s Health Center.
 “But they absolutely can’t with a fever, and not if running or playing will worsen symptoms like coughing.”

 To return to the fast pace and physical effort of sports, your child should be free of symptoms for about 48-72 hours.
-She should also be eating and drinking well enough to have the energy she needs to keep up with the rest of her team.
+They should also be eating and drinking well enough to have the energy they need to keep up with the rest of their team.

 When Can They Have a Sleepover?